nlpsandbox/date-annotator-example/README.md

 This repository provides a Python-Flask implementation of the [NLP Sandbox Date Annotator].
 The Date Annotator is one of the first NLP Tools that can be benchmarked on [nlpsandbox.io].
-A Date Annotator takes as input one clinical note and outputs a list of predicted date annotations found in the clinical note.
+A Date Annotator takes as input a clinical note and outputs a list of predicted date annotations found in the clinical note.